Saquibtechlotraining/Employee_Management_System/README.md

 ③ Delete Employee ➡ You can delete an employee from the system by specifying their ID.

 ④ List Employees ➡ You can list all the employees in the system, displaying their ID, name, age, gender, position, and salary.

+# How to Use
+To use this Employee Management System, follow these steps:

+① Clone this repository to your local machine: